mkmspacetime/altimetricBusBooking/README.md

 # YourBus

-YourBus contains spring-boot apis targeted for online bus booking system.
+altimetricbus contains spring-boot apis targeted for online bus booking system.
 The project was run on Eclipse and deployed on Localhost .
 The api are hit using Postman.